 Many states have a minimum age of consent for clients who wish to receive treatment.
 If a client is under their state’s age of consent, they will require their parent or guardian’s approval, except in emergencies or special situations.

-- Reasons for visit.
-The client’s issues, symptoms, and assessment of any suicidal thoughts.
+- Reasons for visit – The client’s issues, symptoms, and assessment of the risk of suicide.

-- Family psychiatric history.
-The client must state whether anyone in their family has been treated for any mental illness or disorder and whether they’ve been treated with psychiatric medication.
+- Family psychiatric history – The client must state whether anyone in their family has been treated for a mental illness or disorder and whether they’ve been treated with psychiatric medication.

-- Personal habits.
-Details the client’s lifestyle habits and their history with alcohol and substances.
+- Personal habits – Details the client’s lifestyle habits and their history with alcohol and drugs.

-Informed consent involves providing a client with a complete picture of their treatment, covering details such as its objectives, pros and cons, and other treatment options.
+Informed consent is when the mental health professional explains the treatment to their client including risks, benefits, and other options so that they can make an informed decision.
 Professionals are legally required to obtain their client’s informed consent prior to treatment, although the specifics vary from state to state.

 Some states also require mental health professionals to provide certain disclosures before beginning treatment.